 - Pay more each month if possible.
 If you don’t have other, higher-interest debt weighing you down and you have a comfortable emergency fund, you should set up automatic, bi-weekly loan payments.
 Specify that the extra money should be applied to your loan principal rather than future interest.

 - Consider gap insurance.
 From the moment you drive a car off the lot, your car insurance is likely inadequate in the event you suffered a total loss from an accident or theft.
 If you paid cash for your car or have significant equity in it, you don’t need gap insurance, but in many cases, it can be a smart investment for financial protection.
-Shop for quotes and get more info here.

 Though it may be tempting, don’t finance a new car, as depreciation is the greatest in the first few years of a car’s life.
 And before you take out a car loan, make sure your total debt (from mortgage and credit cards, etc.) doesn’t exceed 36 percent of your gross annual income.

 In most cases, refinancing a car loan isn’t a smart bet.
 Excessive fees typically cancel out any short-term savings.
 The rare exception to this rule is if you happen to have the means to pay more per month in exchange for a shorter loan term, which can save you significant interest.
-Use this calculator to help you decide.

 Just as banks can lend you money if you have equity in your home, your brokerage firm can lend you money against the value of certain stocks, bonds and mutual funds in your portfolio.
 This is known as a margin loan.
 Here’s what you need to do before taking on investment debt: